AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/properties.md

 >[!WARNING]
 >
 >Do not change the name of the application after it has been deployed.
-Doing so will result in data loss.
+Doing so results in data loss.

 ## `type` and `build`